kubeovn/docs/docs/advance/node-local-dns.en.md

 Add field to spec.template.spec.containers.args --node-local-dns-ip=169.254.20.10

-#### Rebuild the created pods
+#### Rebuild the created Pods

-The reason for this step is to let the pod regenerate /etc/resolv.conf so that the nameserver points to the local dns ip.
-If the nameserver of the pod is not rebuilt, it will still use the dns cluster ip of the cluster.
-At the same time, if the u2o switch is turned on, the pod needs to be rebuilt to regenerate the pod gateway.
+The reason for this step is to let the Pod regenerate /etc/resolv.conf so that the nameserver points to the local DNS IP.
+If the nameserver of the Pod is not rebuilt, it will still use the DNS Cluster IP of the cluster.
+At the same time, if the u2o switch is turned on, the Pod needs to be rebuilt to regenerate the Pod gateway.

 ## Validator local DNS cache function

-After the above configuration is completed, you can find the pod verification as follows.
-You can see that the pod's dns server points to the local 169.254.20.10 and successfully resolves the domain name:
+After the above configuration is completed, you can find the Pod verification as follows.
+You can see that the Pod's DNS server points to the local 169.254.20.10 and successfully resolves the domain name:

 ```bash
 # kubectl exec -it pod1 -- nslookup github.com